Gibberlings3/transitions/readme.transitions.english.txt

 Tantalus: BAMs of Sarevok unique items.
 The BAMs where taken out of Tantalus' Mod "Sarevok Recovery Mod", licensed under "Creative Commons" von Nicolas Peters.
 Lizenz: CC BY-NC-SA 3.0 ( https://creativecommons.org/licenses/by-nc-sa/3.0/ )
 You can all thank subtledoctor for timers having the option to skip sailing times
-jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code The folks at The Gibberlings Three forums: for never failing to answer my many many questions
+jastey: Thank you for all the incredible help and the permission to use your Endless BGI mod code Bubb and CamDawg for helping me with get through a cut-scene/override fiasco - LOVE YOU FOREVER!!!
+The folks at The Gibberlings Three forums: for never failing to answer my many many questions

 USED TOOLS AND RESSOURCES